logsdail/carmm/examples/notebooks/README.md

 **Example:** `export JUPYTER_PATH=/path/to/carmm/folder:$JUPYTER_PATH`

-On Windows: Add the appropriate path to the environment in the first cell of the notebook
+On Windows (also works on Linux): Add the appropriate path to the environment in the first cell of the notebook

 **Example:** `import sys; sys.path.append(r'DriveLetter:\path\to\carmm\')`